 Breaking Away From Coercive Control, Abusive & Toxic Relationship Patterns Course

-The single biggest reason cited by individuals experiencing mental health issues who approach me for assistance is abuse, toxic (severely dysfunctional) relationships at home, work or in leisure activities and coercive control.
+The two top reasons most cited by individuals experiencing mental health issues who approach me for assistance are: 1) abuse: in all its forms and complexity including coercion, coercive control and manipulation, toxic (severely dysfunctional) relationships, and 2) trauma.
+These are experienced in a variety of contexts and environments, at home, work or in leisure activities.

 - Abuse is a human rights violation.